elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ---

-### Is there a way to remove a DOM node in JavaScript?
+### Is it possible to remove a DOM node using JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>